A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Peeling

-At this stage, the \texttt{CORRECTED\_DATA} column of \textbf{Third.ms} contains the restored emission from all sources outside the \texttt{peeling} \texttt{mask}, while the contribution of the target bright source has been removed.
+At this stage, the \texttt{CORRECTED\_DATA} column of \textbf{Final\_peeling.ms} contains the restored emission from all sources outside the \texttt{peeling} mask, while the contribution of the target bright source has been removed.
 The resulting dataset preserves the original phase center and calibration state and constitutes the final science-ready measurement set used in our science analyses. \end{enumerate}

 Fig.~\ref{fig:3+4_peeling} demonstrates the effectiveness of our \texttt{peeling} procedure.
-The left panel shows the image obtained after the eighth (final) round of self-calibration, while the right panel presents the image produced after \texttt{peeling}.
-In the peeled image, both the target bright source and the associated direction-dependent artifacts are effectively suppressed, resulting in a significantly flatter background over an extended region surrounding the target bright source, well beyond the \texttt{peeling} \texttt{mask}.
+Although small residual emission from the central bright source remains in the peeled image, as discussed in $\S$~\ref{sect:4.1}, this reflects the necessary balance between avoiding over-cleaning of neighboring faint sources and achieving sufficient modeling of the target bright source.
+However, as shown in Fig.~\ref{fig:3+4_peeling}, in the peeled image, both the target bright source and the associated direction-dependent artifacts are effectively suppressed, resulting in a significantly flatter background over an extended region surrounding the target bright source, well beyond the \texttt{peeling} mask.
 As a consequence, neighboring faint sources that were previously obscured by these artifacts become clearly detectable, with improved image fidelity.

 To quantitatively assess the detectability of these faint sources, we performed source extraction using the Python Blob Detection and Source Finder (\texttt{PyBDSF})\textsuperscript{\cite{Mohan2015}}.
-The same source-finding and RMS estimation parameters\footnote {Source-finding thresholds: \texttt {thresh\_isl} = 3.0, \texttt {thresh\_pix} = 3.0; RMS estimation parameters: \texttt {rms\_box} = (40, 13).} were adopted for both the pre- and post-peeling images.
+The same source-finding and RMS (Root Mean Square noise) estimation parameters\footnote {Source-finding thresholds: \texttt {thresh\_isl} = 3.0, \texttt {thresh\_pix} = 3.0; RMS estimation parameters: \texttt {rms\_box} = (40, 13).} were adopted for both the pre- and post-peeling images.
 As illustrated in Fig.~\ref{fig:3+4_comparing_gwb_peeling_MeerKAT}, several neighboring faint sources are detected above $3\,\sigma$ only after \texttt{peeling}, primarily due to the suppression of strong direction-dependent artifacts that locally obscure faint emission.
-Their reality is further corroborated by independent detections in MeerKAT 1.3\,GHz observations (An et al., in preparation).
+Their reality is further corroborated by independent detections in MeerKAT 1.3\,GHz observations.

 To evaluate the impact of the \texttt{peeling} procedure on source flux density measurements, we compared the flux densities of identical sources detected before and after \texttt{peeling}.
 As shown in Fig.~\ref{fig:3+4_comparing}, sources were analyzed in two radial bins relative to the target bright source: within 5~arcmin and between 5--10~arcmin.
 The median ratios of pre-peeling to post-peeling flux densities are \(0.98^{+0.49}_{-0.19}\) and \(1.00^{+0.27}_{-0.21}\) for the inner and outer bins, respectively.
 Both the median values and the overall distribution in Fig.~\ref{fig:3+4_comparing} indicate that, for the majority of faint sources near the target bright source, the measured flux densities remain consistent within uncertainties after \texttt{peeling}.